LaravelDaily/course-react-parking/docs/Lesson 6 - Register implementation.md

 setPasswordConfirmation('')
 ```

 Usually when you submit the form browser would automatically clear fields with `type="password"`, but because we are preventing default behavior this won't happen by default and we need to do that manually to retain the same functionality.
-This code will be always executed disregarding if the request resulted in success or error which is default behavior when posting form.
+This code will be always executed disregarding if the request resulted in success or error which is the default behavior when posting forms.

 After submitting the form the following response from the server will be returned: